Robert O. Watson, Ph.D., MPH

 Postdoc: Nevan Krogan, Ph.D. and Christine Guthrie Ph.D., UCSF

 Interests: My lab studies post-transcriptional regulation of gene expression during the innate immune response in macrophages.
-We are broadly interested in how RNA binding proteins and components of the spliceosome are functionally specialized in response to pathogen sensing.
+We are interested in how RNA binding proteins and components of the spliceosome are functionally specialized in response to pathogen sensing.
 We are currently working to understand how members of the SR and hnRNP families of splicing regulatory proteins control the maturation and stability of innate immune mRNAs.
 We also want to know how alternatively spliced protein isoforms perform distinct roles in innate immunity.
-Additionally, we seek to understand how intracellular bacterial pathogens like M. tuberculosis manipulate host gene expression by investigating secreted effector proteins that traffic to the macrophage nucleus.
+Working alongside the Watson lab, we seek to understand how intracellular bacterial pathogens like M. tuberculosis manipulate host gene expression by investigating secreted effector proteins that traffic to the macrophage nucleus.

 Email: kristin.patrick@vumc.org